usody/doc-legal/individual_contributor_license_agreement.md

 Project Name: Usody

-Project Entity: In this document we refer as (the "Project") as the set of individuals formed by David Franquesa, Jordi Nadeu and Stephan Fortelny
+Project Entity: In this document we refer as (the "Project") as the set of individuals formed by David Franquesa, Jordi Nadeu, Adrià Sánchez and Stephan Fortelny

 Project Repository Site: https://github.com/usody